Phyllotaxis: Leaf arrangement

-The whorled arrangement is fairly unusual on plants except for those with particularly short internodes.
-Examples of trees with whorled phyllotaxis are Brabejum stellatifolium and the related genus Macadamia.

-A whorl can occur as a basal structure where all the leaves are attached at the base of the shoot and the internodes are small or nonexistent.
-A basal whorl with a large number of leaves spread out in a circle is called a rosette.

 Repeating spiral

 The rotational angle from leaf to leaf in a repeating spiral can be represented by a fraction of a full rotation around the stem.

 Alternate distichous leaves will have an angle of 1/2 of a full rotation.
-In beech and hazel the angle is 1/3, in oak and apricot it is 2/5, in sunflowers, poplar, and pear, it is 3/8, and in willow and almond the angle is 5/13.
+In beech and vertical hazel twigs the angle is 1/3, in oak and apricot it is 2/5, in sunflowers, poplar, and pear, it is 3/8, and in willow and almond the angle is 5/13.
 The numerator and denominator normally consist of a Fibonacci number and its second successor.
 The number of leaves is sometimes called rank, in the case of simple Fibonacci ratios, because the leaves line up in vertical rows.
 With larger Fibonacci pairs, the pattern becomes complex and non-repeating.
 This tends to occur with a basal configuration.
 Examples can be found in composite flowers and seed heads.
 The most famous example is the sunflower head.
 This phyllotactic pattern creates an optical effect of criss-crossing spirals.
 In the botanical literature, these designs are described by the number of counter-clockwise spirals and the number of clockwise spirals.
 These also turn out to be Fibonacci numbers.
 In some cases, the numbers appear to be multiples of Fibonacci numbers because the spirals consist of whorls.